CALL FOR PAPERS

 Paul Ceruzzi | Smithsonian Institution, USA |

-Giovanni Cignoni | University of Pisa, Italy |
+Giovanni Cignoni | HMR Project, Italy |

 Helena Durnová | Masaryk University, Czech Republic |